Nick Farr-Jones AM was inducted into the Sport Australia hall of Fame in 1992 as an Athlete Member for his contribution to the sport of rugby union.

 Among his many international honours, Farr-Jones captained the World XV playing New Zealand in 1992 for the NZ Rugby Union Centenary celebrations.
 Other games that featured Farr-Jones included Southern Hemisphere vs. British Lions, IRB Centenary celebrations (1986), Australian 7-a-side team to Hong Kong (1987), Bahrain Warblers 7-a-side to Monaco (1988), Barbarians vs. New Zealand (1989) and Barbarians Centenary celebrations vs. England and Wales (Captain-1990).

-Farr-Jones was made a Member of the Order of Australia (AM) in 1992 for his service to rugby union.
+1992: Made a Member of the Order of Australia (AM) for his service to rugby union